-Protect digital materials from accidental loss and corruption.
+8. Protect digital materials from accidental loss and corruption.

-omputers are not foolproof, and any of a number of factors can cause corruption or other accidental loss of records or data.
+Computers are not foolproof, and any of a number of factors can cause corruption or other accidental loss of records or data.
 The best way to ensure against accidental loss or corruption is to make backup copies regularly and often.
 If you store such copies off-site, additional protection is obtained against fire or theft of equipment.
 Many backup techniques, software packages, and services are available, including ones that automatically create the backup materials and then transmit them to a secure off-site location.

-A. Develop a rigorous policy or routine that ensures your system is backed up daily.
+- a.
+Develop a rigorous policy or routine that ensures your system is backed up daily.
 Your system is only as good as its last backup, so you need to make sure it is backed up often, at least once daily, using proven methods that will ensure that if something goes wrong, you and/or your business will be able to recover quickly.
-Such regular backups should be destroyed on a rotational basis according to a strategy or schedule that is most appropriate for your requirements since they do not contain records but only exist for recovery of the system if it fails.
+Such regular backups should be destroyed on a rotational basis according to a strategy or schedule that is most appropriate for your requirements, since they do not contain records but only exist for recovery of the system if it fails.
 Note that we are talking here about a comprehensive system backup, which includes the operating system, the software applications and all the digital materials in your system.
-If, in addition to a system backup, you need to have a security copy of your digital materials in case your computer is stolen or some of your records become corrupted, then you should backup those materials only on another computer, an external hard drive, or other portable digital media

-B. Choose and install the best backup technology for your situation.
+If, in addition to a system backup, you need to have a security copy of your digital materials in case your computer is stolen or some of your records become corrupted, then you should backup those materials only on another computer, an external hard drive or other portable digital media and store these security copies in an off-site location away from the computer with the "original" copies. - b.
+Choose and install the best backup technology for your situation.
 Study the technology and services available, and choose what works best for your particular situation.
 Many different systems are available, ranging from those covering one-person operations to those able to back up very large systems.
 The backup system needs to include an audit trail, in case the system fails between backups and you need to recover the records or other digital materials created during the time for which there is no backup.